dbj-data/bench/doc/using_clang_cl.md

 ## 4. Moral of the story

-The right path is not always the difficult one.
+> The right path is not always the difficult one.

 ### 4.1.
 Post Scriptum

 In case you have free time to waste please use ["Rapid Environment Editor"](https://www.rapidee.com/en/about) to study what is going on as a result of running `vcvarsall.bat`.
-The most ridiculuous and beautiful batch file to be found in the depths of the Visual Studio 2019 installation.
+The most ridiculous and beautiful batch file to be found in the depths of the Visual Studio 2019 installation.
+There is a lot of "ridiculous and beautiful" things in here.

-My [settings.json](../settings.json), is just above this folder and you can look it up too.
+### 4.2.
+Ultimately

-Ultimately someone has to make a single cmd file that will setup the path to the required clang-cl.exe, by looking into
+Someone has to make a single cmd file that will setup the path to the required clang-cl.exe, by looking into these env vars:

 ```
 VSCMD_ARG_app_plat=Desktop